Wildland-Urban Interface · Structural Defense · Patent Pending

 Prototype Installation

 Latigo Canyon, Malibu, CA — prototype system operating.
-Ridge manifold, roof flow, and wall trim geometry confirmed.
+Roof flow, wall delivery, and trim geometry confirmed.
+Closed-loop recapture coming online.
 Professional video documentation in production.
-A leading competitor's spray-based system was separately proposed for this same property — side-by-side comparison documentation available.

 In Progress